scrapy/scrapy/docs/experimental/scheduler-middleware.rst

    The :class:`DuplicatesFilterMiddleware` can be configured through the following settings (see the settings documentation for more info):

-      * :setting:`DUPEFILTER_CLASS` - The class used to detect and filter duplicate requests.
+      * :setting:`DUPEFILTER_CLASS` - The class that implements the duplicate
+        filtering policy.